 Yes.
 Scottrade makes good on its claims, offering industry-leading customer service, consistent and competitive trading rates, and an effective online trading platform.
 The stock trades are $7 + 0.70 per contract across the board.
 It also offers a variety of peripheral products, including IRAs, ETFs, mutual funds, and more.
 Scottrade consistently receives high consumer satisfaction ratings, too; offering one-on-one help at any one of its more than 500 store locations nationwide, as well as phone, email, and live-chat customer support.
 You can even ask questions through the company’s social media channels, and someone will actually respond to you.

 Signing up is fast and easy: you open up an account on Scottrade’s site, fill out a standard account form, deposit money into an account with a check transfer (ACH, account, or wire transfer options are available as well), and then you begin to build your portfolio.
 After that, new users will have to print, sign, and mail in the account agreement — a standard process among all online brokerage companies.
 This is the same process you’d go through if you were opening up an account at a physical location, and it’s simply unavoidable.

 Scottrade’s investor education program, the Knowledge Center, has a wide variety of informational literature and media that’s helpful to investors of every skill level, including investment education, trading calculators, help forums, how-tos, and updated lists of client education events.
 All of the articles are regularly updated and maintained, so you won’t be reading outdated information.

-- E*TRADE: $0 flat fee trade plan; $o minimum deposit.
-E*Trade is largely recognized by its humorous television commercials, and while it is not the most affordable option, it maintains a valuable customer-oriented business model, similar to Scottrade.
+- E*TRADE: $0 flat fee trade plan; $0 minimum deposit.
+E*Trade is largely recognized by its humorous television commercials and it maintains a valuable customer-oriented business model, similar to Scottrade.